On This Page

 - Clozapine (Clozaril)

-While therapy isn’t a sufficient alternative to antipsychotic medication for most people with psychotic disorders, it can still help.
+While therapy isn’t a sufficient alternative to antipsychotic medication for most people, it can still help.
 Studies show that CBT can effectively treat medication-resistant positive symptoms of psychosis like hallucinations and delusions, even in early psychosis.

 Therapy can also address the negative symptoms of psychotic disorders (like flat emotions and social withdrawal), which don’t respond as well to antipsychotic medications.
-Specialized CBT techniques that target worry can reduce delusions, anxiety, and paranoia in people with psychotic disorders.
+Specialized CBT techniques that target worry can reduce delusions, anxiety, and paranoia.

-Overall, therapy promotes better long-term recovery for people with psychotic disorders than medication alone.
+Overall, the research shows that if you have a psychotic disorder, therapy promotes better long-term recovery than medication alone.

 What Are Mood Stabilizers?